knott-dev/knott-cli/README.md

 $ npm i -g knott-cli
 ```

-then simply run this command and follow the onscreen instructions,
+then simply run this command,

 ```bash
 # knott-app <PROJECT_NAME_OR_PROJECT_DIR>
 $ knott-app my-new-project
 ```

+...and follow the onscreen instructions.

+---

 ## Credits